AxelTerizaki/toyunda2ass/README.md

 Returns an object with `lyrics` and `frames` properties containing an array of strings (1 per line)

+Note that this script won't work with V1/V2 Toyunda files

 #### findFPS(videofile: string)

 Returns the FPS (frames per second) of `videofile`.
 FPS is needed to calculate precisely the karaoke timing.
 You need [ffmpeg](http://ffmpeg.org) in your PATH for this to work.